dhakalsaurav11/stx-terminal/README.md

 # Stock Tracking Portal

 A personal, locally-hosted stock tracking portal with real-time data, interactive candlestick charts, integrated news sentiment, and a custom decision engine.
-This project was conceived and architected by me, the user, to provide a professional-grade trading dashboard tailored to individual needs.
+This project was conceived and architected by me to provide a professional-grade trading dashboard tailored to individual needs.

 ---